 Eckert's company is just one of several who now cater to the female travel crowd.
 Here is a list of other organizations that offer similar experiences, providing safe and accommodating itineraries for ladies who love to travel together.

 For more than 25 years, Wild Women Expeditions has been organizing fantastic trips to the far corners of the globe.
 Amongst the destinations that the company covers are places like Nepal, Mongolia, New Zealand, and Chile.
-Activities range from trekking and cycling, to horseback riding and sailing.
+Activities range from trekking and cycling to horseback riding and sailing.
 There are even opportunities to go on yoga retreats and learn to surf and stand-up paddleboard too.

 Additionally, Wild Women takes a shared leadership approach to its trips, giving travelers an opportunity to weigh in on important decisions and have their voice be heard.
-All trips are sustainable and environmentally friendly as well, making it a great model for modern adventure travel.
+All trips are sustainable and environmentally-friendly as well, making it a great model for modern adventure travel.

-The Women's Travel Group bills itself as a travel company specifically designed for women of all ages who are interested in going solo — without having to be a single-traveler surcharge no less.
+The Women's Travel Group bills itself as a travel company specifically designed for women of all ages who are interested in going solo — without ever having to pay a single-traveler surcharge no less.
 Trips span a variety of genres, including cooking in Tuscany, safaris in Tanzania, and a 10-day trip across China and Mongolia.
 Most itineraries include at least one activity that is specifically geared toward women, such as guest speakers or shopping at a local, woman-owned coop.

-Adventures in Good Company, which was started back in 1999, offers active vacations to destinations near and far, including hiking in the Adirondacks, kayaking in Belize, and island-hopping in Greece.
+Adventures in Good Company, which launched back in 1999, offers active vacations to destinations near and far, including hiking in the Adirondacks, kayaking in Belize, and island-hopping in Greece.
 Couples, groups, families, and solo travelers are all welcome, and the company offers flexible itineraries, a supportive environment, and deep cultural immersion with a host of great trips across North America, Europe, Africa, and Asia.

 Completely owned and run by a team of driven ladies, AdventureWomen has been offering trips designed for females since 1982.
 That fact alone makes the company a pioneer in this travel field, but it continues to innovate with a wide variety of destinations and activities too.

-The Outessa Festivals aren't the only way that REI is empowering women to get outdoors, travel, and experience their own adventures.
-The company has also launched its Force of Nature campaign, and includes a host of female-only travel itineraries.
-Trips include options to explore South Africa, Australia and New Zealand, Peru, Greece, and many more.
+Outdoor gear retailer REI has even gotten into the women-only adventure market with the introduction of its Force of Nature campaign.
+This intuitive includes a host of female-only travel itineraries that are designed to make the experience more accommodating.
+Trips include options to explore South Africa, Australia, and New Zealand, Peru, Greece, and many more.
 The gear retailer even offers women-only mountaineering expeditions and backpacking trips.

 The philosophy behind WHOA is that through shared experiences, women can create lasting memories and bonds that cross age, culture, and professions.
-The company also partners with local nonprofits in the places that it operates, focusing on creating sustainable travel opportunities that are as good for the planet as they are for the traveler.Continue to 9 of 12 below.
+The company also partners with local nonprofits in the places that it operates, focusing on creating sustainable travel opportunities that are as good for the planet as they are for the traveler.

 The company offers trips to Iceland, Peru, Mexico, the Dominican Republic, and more.
 Along the way, clients go from complete strangers to best friends over the course of just a few days, making the experience all the more memorable and impactful.

-At Damesly, the goal isn't just to create memorable trips for women, but to create a connection that can last a lifetime.
+At Damesly, the goal isn't just to create memorable trips for women but to create a connection that can last a lifetime.
 Like the other tour operators on this list, the company takes female travelers to some amazing destinations, like the Grand Canyon and Colorado.
 But, those trips aren't just about experiencing an adventure.
 They also serve as a workshop for clients to collect some skills along the way too, including photography, writing, public relations, and more.
 This is a travel company designed to appeal to creative types, with plenty to offer the adventurous too.